 This will remove all bookmarks ever created since you’ve installed Chrome on your device.
-However, it will not delete bookmarks saved on other devices even if the devices are synced under the same account.
-Also note that for this to work, you should close all instances of Chrome.
+However, it will not delete bookmarks saved on other devices, even if they are synced under the same account.
+Also, note that for this to work, you should close all instances of Chrome.

-If you only want to delete bookmarks from a specific account and you deleted something important by accident, you can use the same folder path to recover it.
+If you only want to delete bookmarks from a specific account and delete something important by accident, you can use the same folder path to recover it.
 On occasion, Chrome performs backups.
 These backups include bookmark data.